Labour cost structural statistics - levels

 'Labour costs' are the costs borne by employees to employ labour.
 The components of the labour costs are: compensation of employees (D1), vocational training costs (D2), other expenditure (e.g. recruitment costs and money spent on uniforms) (D3), taxes paid by the employer on behalf of employees (D4) less subsidies (D5) received as incentives to employ labour, as shown in the diagram below.

-Wages and salaries, including social contributions payable by employees, represent the largest share (76.3 %) of total labour costs, followed by social contributions paid by employers (22.3 %).
+Wages and salaries, including social contributions payable by employees, represent the largest share (76.3 % for the EU as a whole) of total labour costs, followed by social contributions paid by employers (22.3 %).
 The remainder (1.4 %) is absorbed by vocation training costs, other expenditure and taxes less subsidies received on labour (Figure 2).

 The main part of labour costs corresponds to ‘Compensation of employees’ including (gross) wages and salaries (D11) and employers' social contributions (D12).
 Wages and salaries are further split, distinguishing between direct remuneration, bonuses and allowances paid in each pay period (D11111), direct remuneration, bonuses and allowances not paid in each pay period (D11112), payments to employees’ savings schemes (D1112), payments for days not worked (D1113) and wages and salaries in kind (D1114).
 Similarly, employers' social contributions (D12) are split into employers’ actual social contributions (D121) and employers’ imputed social contributions (D122) both excluding apprentices, as well as employers’ social contributions for apprentices (D123).